Sidk97/Github_Tutorials/README.md

 ```
 git commit -m "First Commit"
 ```
-This will make sure that it goes to the staginf environment with the desired message
+This will make sure that it goes to the staging environment with the desired message

 ```
 git branch